deltafi/deltafi/deltafi-docs/public/docs/actions/timed_ingress.md

 ## Description

-A Timed Ingress Action is called on an interval and produces 0..n new DeltaFiles upon each execution.
+A Timed Ingress Action is called on a schedule specified by a cron expression and produces 0..n new DeltaFiles upon each execution.
 Executions are guaranteed to be serial, meaning that even if multiple instances of a timed ingress action are running it will only be called once at a time.

 A Timed Ingress Action may pass a memo back that will in turn be passed to the next execution of that action, allowing for a bookmark to be kept if the Action needs to keep track of where it left off.

-The action may also send back an executeImmediate boolean indicating that it should be called again immediately, not waiting for the usual timed interval.
+The action may also send back an executeImmediate boolean indicating that it should be called again immediately, not waiting for the next scheduled execution.

 The action can optionally set a status (HEALTHY, DEGRADED, or UNHEALTHY) and freeform statusMessage string.
 These are returned to core for informational purposes only, and will be displayed to the operator in the GUI.